zopdev/static-server/README.md

 # Static Server

 A simple and efficient solution for serving static files.
-This server can be easily deployed via Docker, and it's optimized for serving static websites.

 ## Features

-- **Easy to use**: Just place your static files in the `website` directory, and the server takes care of the rest.
+- **Easy to use**: Just place your static files in the `static` directory, and the server takes care of the rest.
 - **Dockerized**: Easily deployable as a Docker container.
 - **Lightweight**: Minimal dependencies for optimal performance.
 - **Configurable**: You can easily configure the server or extend it based on your needs.

-## Requirements

-To use this static server, you need the following:
-- Docker installed on your system.
+  - The server serves files from the `static` directory by default, but you can change this by setting the `STATIC_DIR_PATH` environment variable.
+  - Support all the confgs of the gofr framework - https://gofr.dev

 ## Usage